-Cultural Heritage > Whilst the existing impacts and benefits on the historic environment in relation to economic development will remain, the physical and visual condition of the historic environment may deteriorate without a effective and up-to-date policy framework which supports "preservation" and "enhancement" of cultural heritage assets.
-The reuse of vacant historic properties are less likely to take place, as it is not embedded within the Plan as a Spatial Strategy objective, although there may still be a degree of regeneration of these buildings of historic character.
+Cultural Heritage (Includes: Listed Buildings, Conservation Areas, scheduled monuments, archaeological sites, gardens and designed landscapes and historic battlefields) \rightarrow Whilst the existing impacts and benefits on the historic environment in relation to economic development will remain, the physical and visual condition of the historic environment may deteriorate without a policy framework which supports "preservation" and "enhancement".
+The reuse of vacant historic properties are less likely to take place, although there may be a degree of regeneration of these buildings of historic character.
+It is anticipated that both positive and negative effects on the historic environment may not occur if the Plan is not in place.
 With a lack of focus on the need to reduce levels of vacant and derelict land, listed buildings which are currently sitting vacant and derelict will not be restored which could lead to unsustainable land use management.
 Therefore, a less proactive approach to the protection of the built heritage.